Bennettsbridge

 It is situated on the River Nore 6 km south of Kilkenny city, in the centre of the county.
-Bennettsbridge is a census town, and has population of 745 as of the 2016 census.
+Bennettsbridge is a census town, and had population of 745 as of the 2016 census.

 The village is on the R700 road at a stone bridge crossing of the Nore between Kilkenny and Thomastown.
 It has become a craft centre in recent years, with several pottery and craft producers located at the old mill beside the weir.

 The village is part of the parish of Tullaherin which contains an almost intact 9th-century round tower.

 History

 Bennettsbridge owes its name to Saint Benet and its strategic importance to its position at a major crossing of the river Nore.
 The first bridge was built on the site in 1285 and was dedicated to the saint, and was important for transport until the establishment of the railway.
 The current bridge dates from the 18th century after the original bridge was swept away in a flood in 1763.
 There were flour-mills at the weir and there was a Royal Irish Constabulary police station in the village.